arduino/include-robot/README.md

 ## Development guide

-- To clone and install the scratch-gui repository (it also applies the patches)
+- To clone and install the scratch-gui repository
 ```
 make init
 ```